-If you are still having doubts about whether you should visit Bosnia and Herzegovina, read this article about its main attractions, landmarks and events, and maybe it changes your mind.
+If you are still having doubts about whether you should visit Bosnia and Herzegovina and where you should go once there, check out this article.

 Bosnia and Herzegovina is a small country in southeast of Europe, establishing itself as a new tourist destination in this corner of the world.
 With plenty of opportunities and diverse attractions, it will certainly satisfy and cater for the needs of all sorts of travelers.